Cathy347Le/react-hooks/README.md

   - Update useEffect - setUserInfo
   - Make sure fetchRandomData doesn't return results as a string - display as is (usually an object)
   - Function to capture the random user's info - getUserInfo
-  - Use map array method on results since there will be multiple users
+  - Use map array method on results since there will be multiple users.
+Learn about importance of keys.

 #### Connect to an API - use FETCH